dereknovak/LS180-LS/study_guide2.md

 ## LEFT OUTER JOIN

-- A `LEFT OUTER JOIN`, or `LEFT JOIN`, statement creates a transient table between two relations that includes *all* rows from the left -- first included -- relation, and all matching data from the right -- second included -- relation.
+- A `LEFT OUTER JOIN`, or `LEFT JOIN`, command creates a transient table between two relations that includes *all* rows from the left -- first included -- relation, and all matching data from the right -- second included -- relation.
 If no relationship has been established to the right relation, `NULL` will be used to represent the missing value.

 ```sql
 SELECT books.title, authors.name